bntjah/lancache/README.md

 OS: Debian 8.6 amd64 (Jessie)

 ## Short Changelog

-* 2-24-2016 bn_
-  * Added improvements / Ideas from Nexusofdoom

-* 1-4-2017 bn_
-	* Added unbound config
-	* Dividing the installation of DNS resolver into the corresponding folders.
-	* Added a few new dns names for Riot
-	* Noticed that the hosts was written down what to do; added that
-	* Changed a few things to make Logs a bith more clear / transparent

 * 1-8-2017 fh
     * General
         * Templated hosts file (as it was in "installer" branch)